prolificinteractive/swift-style-guide/README.md

 ### Force Unwrap ###

-Unless there is a situation that absolutely calls for it, usage of the force-unwrap operator `(!)` should be minmized, if not eliminated all together.
+Unless there is a situation that absolutely calls for it, usage of the force-unwrap operator `(!)` should be minimized, if not eliminated all together.
 With the many and varied ways of unwrapping optionals, it is safer and simpler to declare variables as optional and unwrap them when needing their values than it is to force-unwrap them and potentially introduce runtime errors into the code base.